news.library.ualberta.ca

 • Ghost Tour of Western Canada: Spooky Photos from the Historical Postcards Collection

+This post was originally published on Oct 27, 2020.
 Cold fall air.
 Howling wind.
 Crackling leaves on the ground… Halloween spirit is in the air!
 Although these images weren’t created to scare, sepia has been generously applied by the passage of time… and they emerge as the perfect backdrop for spooky stories… Let’s start at the iconic Alberta Legislature Building, which looks like it’s holding a flashlight up to its face.
-A short glide away (if you’re a ghost), near the…
+A…

 • Let us introduce you to… Kayla Lar-Son!